 The earliest recipe for a Gibson Martini — as far as we know — dates to 1908 and doesn’t mention an onion at all.

 The Martini, it’s fair to say, is the king of cocktails.
-But there are many different takes on the Martini.
+But which one?
+What's your spec?
+There are, after all, many different takes on the Martini.

 The Gibson Martini is one of them, and it’s one of our go-to Martini variations, particularly when mixing them at home.
 Pop in a simple pickled onion to a dry Martini recipe, and you’re off and away.
 It’s the onion which maketh the Martini.